Ohara Davies

 Ohara Davies (born 9 February 1992) is a British professional boxer.
+He has challenged once for the WBA interim light-welterweight title in 2024.
+At regional level, he has held multiple light-welterweight championships; and challenged for the Commonwealth title in 2017.

 Professional career

+Early career

 Davies turned professional in 2014 and won on points in a four-round contest on his debut against Latvian fighter Ivans Levickis (9–12) on 19 April at the York Hall in London.

 By the end of 2014, Davies held a record of 4–0 after knockout wins over Kristian Dochev (10–16), Andy Harris (3–18–1) and Oszkar Fiko (10–7).
 The latter two victories came on Matchroom Boxing shows.

-Undefeated year (2015)

 Davies won all five of his contests in 2015, ending the year with a record of 9–0.
 He defeated Lee Gibbons (3–2), Jacek Wylezol (11–7), Simas Volosinas (6–30), Dame Seck (9–9–2) and Chris Truman (13–4–2), with Wylezol the only one to last the distance.

-First title fights and move up to light-welterweight (2016)

 After defeating Ghana's Prince Ofotsu (15–5) in January, in March, Matchroom Boxing announced that Davies would fight for the vacant English lightweight against Andy Keates (11–3) The fight would take place on the undercard to Charles Martin vs. Anthony Joshua at The O2 Arena in London on 9 April.

 Davies won by fourth-round knockout after knocking Keates down in the round one before knocking him out in round four.

 Davies won both of his next two contests against Zoltan Szabo (9–0) and Chaquib Fadli (13–7), winning both inside the distance in non-title fights.

+Rise up the ranks

+Davis vs. Scarpa

 In October, Matchroom Boxing announced that Davies would fight WBC Silver light-weltweight champion Andrea Scarpa (20–2) at Wembley Arena.
 Davies won by unanimous decision with all three judges producing scorecards of 120–108.

-Derry Matthews
+Davis vs. Matthews

 On 9 January Matchroom Boxing confirmed that Davies would defend his WBC Silver light-welterweight title against former lightweight world title challenger Derry Matthews (38–11–2) on the undercard to David Haye vs Tony Bellew at the O2 Arena on London on 4 March.

 Davies won by third-round stoppage after twice knocking down Mathews down in the third round.
 Shortly after the fight, Mathews retired from boxing.

-Josh Taylor
+Davis vs. Taylor

 On 19 May Cyclone Promotions announced that Davies would defend his WBC Silver title against undefeated Commonwealth champion Josh Taylor (9–0), with both titles at stake.
 The fight would take place at the Braehead Arena in Glasgow on 8 July.

 Davies was dominated in the fight.
 He was knocked down in round three and then twice in round seven before the referee halted the contest, his first defeat as a professional.